Invasion and dissemination

 Metastasis: the cellular view

-In order to disseminate throughout the body, the cells of a solid tumour must be able to accomplish the following tasks.
-They must detach from neighbouring cells, break through supporting membranes, burrow through other tissues until they reach a lymphatic or blood vessel, and then migrate through the lining of that vessel.
+In order to disseminate throughout the body, the cells of a solid tumor must be able to accomplish the following tasks.
+They must detach from neighboring cells, break through supporting membranes, burrow through other tissues until they reach a lymphatic or blood vessel, and then migrate through the lining of that vessel.
 Next, individual cells or clumps of cells must enter the circulatory system for transport throughout the body.
-If they survive the journey through lymphatic vessels, veins, and arteries, they will eventually lodge in a capillary of another organ, where they may begin to multiply and form a secondary tumour.
+If they survive the journey through lymphatic vessels, veins, and arteries, they will eventually lodge in a capillary of another organ, where they may begin to multiply and form a secondary tumor.

 Laboratory researchers have intensively studied this process in the hope that insight into the mechanisms of metastasis will provide ways to devise effective therapies.
 Each step has been individualized and studied, and mechanisms have been elucidated at the cellular and even the molecular level.
 Several of those mechanisms are described in this section.